Recap of the best fashion moments of 2022 - ExBulletin

 Rihanna’s pregnancy fashion

-Well, bad girl Riri is the one who has become a pro at showing her babe unconventional trends and styles.
+Well, bad girl Riri is the one who’s become a pro at showing her babe unconventional trends and styles.
 From donning dresses to keeping her look see-through, Rihanna has certainly ushered in chic and stylish maternity wear.

 Kim Kardashian’s Met Gala